9660794-crazy/Robotics-team-2/README.md

 Next parts list for intake system add ons

-Starter 10/21 Noah kergaye
+Starter 10/21 Phase 1
-i was member C and i contributed a lot to the team with my ideas and I helped to adjust our robot accordingly.
+Noah kergaye: i was member C and i contributed a lot to the team with my ideas and I helped to adjust our robot accordingly.
-Liam Greene I was member A and planned the future for our bot and sketched it out.
+Liam Greene: I was member A and planned the future for our bot and sketched it out.
 Grant helped me with as member B and we also started building a google doc with future plans and potential tests etc.
-Shun was member D and aided in building, he will implement code when the motors are set.
+Shun: was member D and aided in building, he will implement code when the motors are set.
+Grant hersey:

+Starter 10/23 Phase 2
+Noah kergaye: I did lots of building and rtaking apart with our robot shun assisted me in doing so and together we were able to come up with a sufficient design for our robot and our intake system.